Prevention of dementia

 My heart is really in prevention.
-Not only dementia but all sorts of diseases (heart diseases, strokes, osteoporosis, cancer).
-I start with a little introduction here about prevention and I will give you more and more updates on how to lower the risks on these diseases.
+Not only dementia but for all sorts of diseases (heart diseases, strokes, osteoporosis, cancer).
+I start with a little introduction here about prevention and I will give you more and more updates on how to lower the risks of these diseases.

 “We have to realize that the era of the magic bullet – drugs for the treatment of Alzheimer’s disease – is over”.

-Asserts Dr. Khalsa.
-According to him, there is a need to take an integrative approach as what has been done for heart disease.
+Asserts Dr Khalsa.
+According to him, there is a need to take an integrative approach as to what has been done for heart disease.